Ballot Interpretation

 Now the interpreter inspects the locations of all ballot bubbles to see how filled they are.
 Note that bubbles are not necessarily aligned with timing marks because they can be defined in fractional grid coordinates.
 Each bubble is compared with a bubble template to distinguish voter marks from the bubble itself and is scored accordingly.
 In the images below, the orange score is the "match score", or the confidence that the bubble was found correctly.
 The greenish score is the "mark score", or the amount that the bubble's area is filled in.
 An empty bubble would receive a mark score of 0% or close to it–typically less than 1%.

-The bubble mark scores are later compared against the definite mark threshold in the system settings and used to determine whether the voter made an indication that should be counted.
-The recommended default threshold is 7%.
+The bubble mark scores are later compared against the mark thresholds in the system settings to determine whether the voter made an indication that should be counted.
+The recommended default definite mark threshold is 7%.
 Setting too low of a threshold may result in stray marks or ballot folds to be considered as marks.
 Setting too high of a threshold may result in reasonable voter marks not being detected.
 While ballot instructions should recommend voters fully fill in the bubbles, at a threshold of 7% the system will detect most voter marks that pass through the bubble.

 After bubbles are scored, the interpreter will then determine the location of the contest options relative to the grid.
 The write-in areas are defined in the election definition relative to the contest option areas.
 The write-in areas are then scored, similarly to the bubbles.
 This step only occurs in jurisdictions allowing unmarked (unbubbled) write-ins because otherwise a write-in is valid based only on the bubble.
 Write-in areas that cross the write-in area threshold set in the system settings will be shown in the write-in adjudication flow in VxAdmin.
 The system's default write-in area threshold is 5%.